jboss-developer/jboss-eap-quickstarts/app-client/README.md

 This example shows how to invoke an EJB from a remote standalone application on the same machine.
 Both the client and server are on the same machine, so the defaults are sufficient and no authentication is necessary.

 1. Be sure the quickstart deployed successfully as described above.
 2. Navigate to the root directory of this quickstart and type the following command to run the application.
-Be sure to replace `EAP_HOME` with the path to your JBoss EAP installation.
+Be sure to replace `EAP7_HOME` with the path to your JBoss EAP installation.

-        For Linux:   EAP_HOME/bin/appclient.sh ear/target/jboss-app-client.ear#simpleClient.jar Hello from command line For Windows: EAP_HOME\bin\appclient.sh ear\target\jboss-app-client.ear#simpleClient.jar Hello from command line
+        For Linux:   EAP7_HOME/bin/appclient.sh ear/target/jboss-app-client.ear#simpleClient.jar Hello from command line For Windows: EAP7_HOME\bin\appclient.sh ear\target\jboss-app-client.ear#simpleClient.jar Hello from command line

 3. Review the result.
 The client outputs the following information provided by the server application: